mohdirfan-code/Weather-App/README.md

   All features are open for demonstration and review.

 - **Info Button:**
-  Get to Know about the project and me [Mohd Irfan](https://www.linkedin.com/in/irfan786msfri/) from within the app.
+  Learn more about the project and about me, [Mohd Irfan](https://www.linkedin.com/in/irfan786msfri/), from the Info page.

 ---